 In this example, DWA is implemented on a Dubins car model in an environment with obstacles.
 The robot's configuration is $q=(x,y,\theta)$, and its geometry is a point.

-#Jupyter notebook must be run from this directory for this code to work.↔
+#Figure 9.a: Jupyter notebook must be run from the RoboticSystems/ directory for this code to work.↔

 Looking closely at the Dubins car DWA example above, some of the curves appear to pass very close to obstacles.
 This would be dangerous if the robot were not able to perfectly execute the generated paths, e.g. with wheel slippage or uneven ground.
 In the below figure, the DWA planner was used exactly in the same way, but at each time step, a random disturbance to the movement direction was introduced.
 This shows that with disturbances, the overly optimistic navigation function can cause replanning with DWA to collide into obstacles (red paths) or fail to reach the goal (yellow paths).